 Menopause is the perfect time to think that everything we want to do is on the right track.
-We have to look over our health, and though we feel older, there are still a thousand ways and years to come to do good things for our body and mind.
+We have to look over our Health.
+Even if we feel older, there are still a thousand ways and years to come to do good things for body and mind.

 Understanding the Stages of Menopause